vikholovach/eyesDetection/README.md

 # Eyes Detection
-## Application that detecting eyes in UIImage using CoreImage.
+### Simple app that detecting eyes in UIImageView using CoreImage.
 You can use existing views(red circles) to apply/change eyes color.